-LKA steers and warns with pulsating steering wheel vibration24.
+LKA steers and alerts with steering wheel vibration26.

-If the vehicle crosses a side line then Lane Keeping Aid alerts the driver with pulsating vibration in the steering wheel.
+If the car crosses a side line then Lane Keeping Aid will alert the driver with vibration in the steering wheel27.
 This occurs regardless of whether the car is actively steered back by applying a slight steering torque.

-24 The figure shows 3 pulsating vibration when the side line is crossed.
+26 The figure shows 3 vibrations when the side line is crossed